 Insider is a Sequoia-backed unicorn and B2B SaaS platform offering marketing technology solutions for leading global businesses.

 My Role: Since joining Insider in 2023, I have been responsible for the design research process for one product area and a cross-functional product team.
-I collaborate closely with the UX Research, Product Design, Product Management, Development, Partner Success, and Data Warehouse teams.
+I collaborated closely with the Product Design, Product Management, Development, Customer Success, and Data Warehouse teams.

 Disclaimer: Certain details and visuals on this page have been removed or adjusted due to confidentiality.
 The images included are from the final report and serve to showcase my research reporting skills; they may differ from the actual outcomes.